Disabled Facilities Grants

-You can use our online calculator to obtain an estimate of your contribution.
+You can use our Disabled Facilities Grant calculator to get an estimate of your contribution.

-What if I sell my property within five years of the adaptation being completed?
+What if I sell my property within five years of the adaptation being done?

 A Disabled Facilities Grant is not normally repayable.
 However, where a grant has funded additional living space, for example an extension, then a local land charge will registered.